enspirit/makefile-for-monorepos/README.md

 │   └── ...                    #
 ├── frontend                   # Another component
 │   └── Dockerfile             #
-├── .env                       # Main environment variables including COMPOSE_FILE
+├── .env                       # Main environment variables (e.g. COMPOSE_FILE)
 ├── docker-compose.base.yml    #
 ├── docker-compose.devel.yml   # Orchestration with docker-compose files
 ├── docker-compose.testing.yml #
-├── Makefile                   # Our reusable makefile
+├── Makefile                   # Our reusable Makefile
 └── config.mk                  # Specific configuration and global ad-hoc rules
 ```

+The Makefile provides tooling organized in three layers:

-1. All folders at level one will be considered *components* of the architecture as soon as they include a Dockerfile.
-It is the case in this example for *base*, *api* and *frontend*.
-For all of them you magically get all the [component image rules](#per-component-image-rules) and [component standard rules](#per-component-standard-rules).
+1. Builds: a folder at level one will be considered a *component* of the architecture as soon as it includes a Dockerfile.
+It is the case above for *base*, *api* and *frontend*.
+For all of them you magically get all the [component image rules](#per-component-image-rules) and [component test rules](#per-component-test-rules).

-2. All services defined in the docker-compose files [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [component lifecycle rules](#per-component-lifecycle-rules).
+2. Lifecycle: All services defined in the docker-compose files [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [component lifecycle rules](#per-component-lifecycle-rules).

-3. It provides 'magic' but it is still based on *make* so you can [configure or override](#configure-it-optional) things and even [extend](#extend-it) them globally or on a component basis using `config.mk` and `makefile.mk` files.
-This allows you to extend rules without changing the original makefile so that you can get [bugfixes and improvements](#how-to-update)
+3. Extension: It provides 'magic' but it is still based on *make* so you can [configure or override](#configure-it-optional) things and even [extend](#extend-it) them globally or on a component basis using `config.mk` and `makefile.mk` files.
+This allows you to extend rules without changing the original Makefile so that you can get [bugfixes and improvements](#how-to-update)

+The three layers are independent of each other.
+In particular the Builds layer only requires docker, so the build tooling works even if you use another orchestrator than docker-compose.

-## Configure it (optional)
+## Configuration

 The first time you run one of the Makefile's rules, it will create a config.mk where you can configure the name of your project (it defaults to your project's folder name).
 That name will be used as a prefix for all the subsequent images built.